Mosaic (genetics)

-Mosaicism or genetic mosaicism is a condition in multicellular organisms in which a single organism possesses more than one genetic line as the result of genetic mutation.
+Mosaicism or genetic mosaicism is a condition in which a multicellular organism possesses more than one genetic line as the result of genetic mutation.
 This means that various genetic lines resulted from a single fertilized egg.
 Mosaicism is one of several possible causes of chimerism, wherein a single organism is composed of cells with more than one distinct genotype.

 Genetic mosaicism can result from many different mechanisms including chromosome nondisjunction, anaphase lag, and endoreplication.
 Anaphase lagging is the most common way by which mosaicism arises in the preimplantation embryo.
 Mosaicism can also result from a mutation in one cell during development, in which case the mutation will be passed on only to its daughter cells (and will be present only in certain adult cells).
 Somatic mosaicism is not generally inheritable as it does not generally affect germ cells.

 History

 In 1929, Alfred Sturtevant studied mosaicism in Drosophila, a genus of fruit fly.
-Muller in 1930 demonstrated that mosaicism in Drosophila is always associated with chromosomal rearrangements and Schultz in 1936 showed that in all cases studied these rearrangements were associated with heterochromatic inert regions, several hypotheses on the nature of such mosaicism were proposed.
+H. J. Muller in 1930 demonstrated that mosaicism in Drosophila is always associated with chromosomal rearrangements, and Schultz in 1936 showed that, in all cases studied, these rearrangements were associated with heterochromatic inert regions.
+Several hypotheses on the nature of such mosaicism were proposed.
 One hypothesis assumed that mosaicism appears as the result of a break and loss of chromosome segments.
 Curt Stern in 1935 assumed that the structural changes in the chromosomes took place as a result of somatic crossing, as a result of which mutations or small chromosomal rearrangements in somatic cells.
 Thus the inert region causes an increase in mutation frequency or small chromosomal rearrangements in active segments adjacent to inert regions.

 In the 1930s, Stern demonstrated that genetic recombination, normal in meiosis, can also take place in mitosis.
 When it does, it results in somatic (body) mosaics.
 These organisms contain two or more genetically distinct types of tissue.
 The term somatic mosaicism was used by CW Cotterman in 1956 in his seminal paper on antigenic variation.

-In 1944, Belgovskii proposed that mosaicism could not account for certain mosaic expressions caused by chromosomal rearrangements involving heterochromatic inert regions.
+In 1944, M. L. Belgovskii proposed that mosaicism could not account for certain mosaic expressions caused by chromosomal rearrangements involving heterochromatic inert regions.
 The associated weakening of biochemical activity led to what he called a genetic chimera.